green-fox-academy/huli-kalendaryo-backend/README.md

 1. Create a a database schema with the help of MySQL

-2. Ask us for the `debug.keystore` file, which you need to put in your Users/"yourusername"/.android folder(in case of windows, temporary method during development)
+2. Ask us for the `debug.keystore` file (temporary method during development), which you need to put in your Users/"yourusername"/.android folder (in case of windows)

 3. Use "dev" as an @ActiveProfiles annotation in the main class (import the library, if necessary)